jpaoad31/CSE110-Public-Page/README.md

 # John's User Page

-my favorite programming language is C++.
-Most people I know dislike the lowlevel management, but I think that the lack of random high-level restrictions and forced do-it-yourself from the limited built-in tools makes it a fun, fast, and creative experience.
+My favorite programming language is C++.
+Most people I know dislike the lowlevel management, but I think that the lack of random high-level checks and forced do-it-yourself memory and functions from the limited built-in tools makes it a fun, fast, and creative experience.